pivotal/docs-tap/vscode-extension/live-hover.md

 # Live Hover integration with Spring Boot Tools (Experimental)

-This topic describes Live Hover integration with Spring Boot Tools.
+This topic describes how to integrate Live Hover with Spring Boot Tools and use the feature.

 ## <a id="prerequisites"></a> Prerequisites